CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 when compared to ``qc_base``, but not climate changing.  ``qc_fail`` is a test that is not bit-for-bit and also climate changing.

-In order to perform the validation, perform the following steps.
+In order to perform the validation, execute the following commands.

 .. code-block:: bash